Luckygaur/Luckygaur/README.md

 ---

 🚀 About Me
-🔭 I’m currently working on various projects related to Artificial Intelligence, Machine Learning & Python Backend Development
+🔭 I’m currently working on intelligent systems across AI/ML, NLP, and computer vision — including projects like semantic search, AQI forecasting, real-time object detection, and health risk prediction.
-🌱 I’m currently learning FAST APIs .
+🌱 I’m currently diving deeper into scalable backend development using **FastAPI**, **Vector Search (FAISS)**, **Docker**, and **Transformers**.

 💬 Ask me about anything — I may either know it or I’ll learn it!
 📫 How to reach me: gaurlucky102003@gmail.com